AmolShelke2/dsa/Readme.md

 - CheckEvenSum program

   ### Array
-  - Find missing number program.
+  - Find the missing number program.
+  - Duplicate numbers from an array.